-Managing an Organization
+Managing an organization

 - Skip Ahead to

-- People in your Organization
+- People in your organization

-- Leaving an Organization
+- Leaving an organization

-- Remove someone from an Organization
+- Removing someone from an organization

-What is an Organization?
+What is an organization?

 Organizations connect all the employees at your company using Asana in a single space based on your company's shared email domain.